-Deciding to base your business in an Enterprise Zone gives you a number of benefits:
+Businesses that locate on an Enterprise Zone can access a number of benefits:

 - Up to 100% business rate discount worth up to £275,000 per business over a 5-year period

 - Simplified local authority planning, for example, through Local Development Orders that grant automatic planning permission for certain development (such as new industrial buildings or changing how existing buildings are used) within specified areas

 - Government support to ensure that superfast broadband is rolled out throughout the zone, and, if necessary, public funding

 - 100% enhanced capital allowances (tax relief) to businesses making large investments in plant and machinery on 8 Zones in Assisted Areas